theclubfoot/theclubfoot/README.md

 ### Glad to see you here!
-I’m a full-stack developer as full-time career.
   Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.